ndau/integration-tests/README.md

 ## Running the tests

 Tests are handled via the `pytest` unit-testing tool.
-To run a basic test run, simply execute the `pytest` command from the repo root; it'll take care of everything else.
-However, there are several command-line flags available.
+To run the entire test suite, simply execute the `pytest -v` command from the repo root; it'll take care of everything else.
+If you'd like the testing to stop at failure X, run the command `pytest -v --maxfail=X`.
+If you'd like to run a particular test, run the command `pytest test_mod.py::test_func`.
+There are several command-line flags available:

 - `--chaos-go-label`, `--chaostool-label`, `--whitelist-label` set the label of the specified repository to build and test.
 A label can be anything that git accepts as a label: a short hash, full hash, branch name, and tag are all valid options.
 All of these default to `master`.
 - `--runslow` if set runs tests which have been marked as slow.
 None of these tests are particularly speedy due to the heavy fixtures in play, but some are particularly poky.
 - `--skipmeta` if set skips metatests.
 Metatests are tests which verify that the fixtures in use to fetch and build the various dependencies are all working properly.
+- `--keeptemp` if set keeps temp files and directories around to help debug test failures.
+Normally all files and directories created during testing will be removed at the end of the tests.
+Temporary files will normally be named in the form of /tmp/XXXXXX_YYYYYYYY, where X's are the tool or component name, and Y's are a randomly generated string.

 Note that sometimes docker-compose just fails; this has often been observed in the "docker-compose port" section.
 It's a bit flaky; if those errors are the only failures reported, it's worth just running the tests again, because very often they'll work on the second run.